TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 npm run storybook
 ```

-Visit [http://localhost:6006](http://localhost:6006) to confirm the sample stories display with your Tailwind styles and custom fonts.
+Visit [http://localhost:6006](http://localhost:6006) to verify that sample stories display with your Tailwind styles and custom fonts.

 ---